Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 ### `Domain.HostedZoneId`

-- (`str`, Optional - kinda): The Route53 Hosted Zone ID for the domain of the domain name above.
-If not provided, it will be created.
-(Though you'll probably have to manually update the NS records in your registrar or something.
-I haven't tested this path yet).
+- (`str`, **Required**): The Route53 Hosted Zone ID for the domain of the domain name above.
 If you [buy a AWS Domain](https://aws.amazon.com/getting-started/hands-on/get-a-domain/), put it's HostedZoneId here.
+(Required because whatever path you take to get a domain, you'll need to create a Hosted Zone for it anyways).

    ```yaml
    Domain: